 Contact for enquiries:Dr Ioana Boureanu, firstname.lastname@example.org

-Closing Date: 31 October 2018 but position will remain open until a suitable candidate is identified.
+Closing Date: Position will remain open until a suitable candidate is identified.

 Please note that we can only guarantee to contact the shortlisted candidates.